top of page

 Astronomy’s role and significance in society at large is one that cannot be overlooked adding to the argument that understanding the universe should in fact be a priority in education.

 “Astronomy has been deeply rooted throughout history in societies across the globe, due to its practical applications to timekeeping, navigation, climate, and seasons.
-In modern times, these extend to mitigating climate change, predicting solar activity for impacts on communications and examinations of biological extinctions.”
+In modern times, these extend to predicting solar activity for impacts on communications and examinations of biological extinctions.”
 (Percy,1996).

 "In addition, issues such as responsible citizenship, stewardship for sustainable development or globalization become increasingly prevalent, and it becomes apparent that children should be introduced to Earth matters from an early age” (Ogelman, 2012).